Skip to content

 }

-// Annotation processing, can be configured in a common baseEntity
+// Annotation approach - you can configure this in a common baseEntity

 @JsonSerialize(using=ToStringSerializer.class)